Flux AI Introductory Tutorial for Vincentian Drawing, 2026 Practical Guide to Realistic Drawing Available in China

 Can I run Flux without a graphics card?

-Can.
-Local deployment of Flux requires a dedicated graphics card.
-Online API calls and aggregation apps run entirely on the cloud.
-The local device is only responsible for sending prompt words and receiving images.
-There are no hardware requirements.
-It can be used by ordinary mobile phones and office laptops.
-If you just want to experience and produce pictures on a daily basis, it is enough to choose an online platform or aggregation app.
-There is no need to configure a separate machine for Flux.
+Yes.
+Only local deployment of Flux needs a dedicated GPU; online API calls and aggregation apps run entirely in the cloud, with the local device only responsible for sending prompts and receiving images, so there's no hardware requirement, and ordinary phones and office laptops can use it.
+If you just want to experience it and generate images day to day, choosing an online platform or aggregation app is enough, with no need to set up a machine just for Flux.

-Can the graphs generated by Flux be used commercially?
+Can images generated by Flux be used commercially?

 It depends on the specific version and usage.
-Different versions of Flux have different licensing terms.
-Some allow commercial use, while others have additional restrictions.
-When publishing images through third-party platforms or aggregation apps, you must also look at the platform's own terms of service.
-Before commercial use, it is recommended to go directly to the official public page or the terms page of the platform you are using to confirm the license scope of the corresponding version.
-For content involving real person portraits, brand trademarks, and sensitive scenes, additional attention should be paid to legal compliance issues.
+Different versions of Flux have different license terms, some allowing commercial use and some with extra restrictions, and when generating images through a third-party platform or aggregation app, you also have to check the platform's own terms of service.
+Before commercial use it's advisable to confirm the license scope of the corresponding version directly on the official public page or the terms page of the platform you use, and pay extra attention to legal-compliance issues for content involving real people's likenesses, brand trademarks, and sensitive scenes.

 📝 本文来自抖文 www.douwen.me ,转载请保留出处。